🔐 Managing Secrets with .env in DeepSeek Projects: A Complete Guide to Secure AI Deployments

 Final Thoughts

-1. 🧠 What Are .env
+1. 🧠 What Are .env Files and Why Use Them?

-file (short for environment file) stores key-value pairs of environment variables outside of your main code.
+A .env file (short for environment file) stores key-value pairs of environment variables outside of your main code.
 It allows you to:

 Keep secrets out of your source code